 5. Use campaign tagging

 If you’re using Google Analytics, tracking your email campaigns by tagging links in your email allows you to assess their individual performance, and understand which ones resonate more with recipients.
+Data is the new gold rush, and with good reason: the more data you collect on your users, the easier it is to understand what they want and pivot to their needs accordingly.

 6. Keep emails short